In 2021, Ben Butler and Aaron Easler plan to raise the dead.

-At an as-yet-unnamed location in the North Hills, where suds-makers are scarce, they’re planning to open Necromancer Brewing Co. to resurrect forgotten beer styles.
+They’re opening Necromancer Brewing Co. at 2257 Babcock Blvd. in Ross Township to resurrect forgotten beer styles.
 They won’t be summoning spirits, just historical knowledge and brewing know-how.

-When the space debuts, it will be a pickup site for 16-ounce cans in four-packs and cases.
+When the 14,400-square-foot space, a former USA Baby and Spirit Halloween store with 36 parking spaces, debuts on March 1, it will be a pickup site for 16-ounce cans in four-packs and cases.
 Necromancer also will handle retail accounts for local bars and restaurants and will deliver beer to doorsteps within a 25-mile radius.

-As the COVID-19 situation improves, the partners plan to open a large taproom, restaurant and production facility — also in the North Hills — by 2022.
+As the COVID-19 situation improves, the partners plan to open a 9,000-square-foot taproom, restaurant and production facility — also in the North Hills — by 2022.

 “Right now, we’re focused on making really good beer and without putting anyone in danger,” says Butler, who, along with Easler, runs the Millvale-based marketing firm Top Hat.